Cosmic baryon census with fast radio bursts and gravitational waves

-As an emerging cosmological probe, gravitational-wave (GW) standard sirens offer unique advantages for measuring $H_0$ \citep{Schutz:1986gp}.
+As an emerging cosmological probe, gravitational-wave (GW) standard sirens offer unique advantages for measuring $H_0$ \cite{Schutz:1986gp}.
 This primarily arises from the fact that the amplitudes of GW waveforms are inversely proportional to the luminosity distances ($D_{\rm L}$) to the sources, allowing for a direct measurement of $D_{\rm L}$ through waveform analysis.
-Since $D_{\rm L} \propto 1/H_0$, GW standard sirens serve as a powerful and self-calibrating probe for determining $H_0$, provided that the redshifts of the GW sources are also known \citep{Dalal:2006qt,Cutler:2009qv,Zhao:2010sz,Cai:2016sby,LIGOScientific:2017adf,LIGOScientific:2017vwq,LIGOScientific:2017zic,Chen:2017rfc,Cai:2017aea,Wang:2018lun,Zhang:2019loq,Zhang:2018byx,Zhang:2019ylr,Wang:2019tto,Zhao:2019gyk,Gray:2019ksv,Jin:2020hmc,Yu:2020vyy,Wang:2021srv,Zhu:2021aat,Zhu:2021bpp,Wu:2022dgy,Muttoni:2023prw,Yun:2023ygz,Yu:2023ico,Han:2023exn,Feng:2024lzh,Song:2022siz,Jin:2023sfc,Jin:2023tou,Li:2023gtu,Dong:2024bvw,Xiao:2024nmi,Zhu:2024qpp,Zheng:2024mbo,Han:2025fii}.
-During the first three observing runs of the LIGO, Virgo, and KAGRA (LVK) collaboration, approximately 100 GW events were detected and collected in the third Gravitational-Wave Transient Catalog (GWTC-3).
-Using 47 high–signal-to-noise ratio (SNR) GW standard sirens from GWTC-3, \citet{LIGOScientific:2021aug} obtained a $\sim10\%$ precision on $H_0$. \citet{Song:2025ddm} further combined these 47 GW standard sirens with an additional strong lensing system and achieved a model-independent constraint on $H_0$ with a precision of $\sim 8\%$.
-Therefore, the $H_0$ information uniquely provided by GW data enables a direct estimate of $\Omega_{\rm b}$ disentangled from $H_0$ in the Macquart relation, which offers new insight into resolving systematic effects in FRB cosmology.
+Since $D_{\rm L} \propto 1/H_0$, GW standard sirens serve as a powerful and self-calibrating probe for determining $H_0$, provided that the redshifts of the GW sources are also known \cite{Dalal:2006qt,Cutler:2009qv,Zhao:2010sz,Cai:2016sby,LIGOScientific:2017adf,LIGOScientific:2017vwq,LIGOScientific:2017zic,Chen:2017rfc,Cai:2017aea,Wang:2018lun,Zhang:2019loq,Zhang:2018byx,Zhang:2019ylr,Wang:2019tto,Zhao:2019gyk,Gray:2019ksv,Jin:2020hmc,Yu:2020vyy,Mastrogiovanni:2021wsd,KAGRA:2021duu,Wang:2021srv,Zhu:2021aat,Zhu:2021bpp,Wu:2022dgy,Muttoni:2023prw,Yun:2023ygz,Yu:2023ico,Han:2023exn,Feng:2024lzh,Song:2022siz,Jin:2023sfc,Jin:2023tou,Li:2023gtu,Dong:2024bvw,Xiao:2024nmi,Zhu:2024qpp,Zheng:2024mbo,Han:2025fii,Du:2025odq,Song:2025bio,Jin:2025dvf,Dong:2025ikq}.
+During the first three observing runs of the LIGO, Virgo, and KAGRA (LVK) collaboration, approximately 100 GW events were detected and compiled into the GWTC-3 catalog.
+Using 47 GW standard sirens from GWTC-3, Ref.~\cite{LIGOScientific:2021aug} achieved a $\sim 10\%$ precision on $H_0$, and Ref.~\cite{Song:2025ddm} further combined these sirens with an additional strong-lensing system to obtain a model-independent $\sim 8\%$ constraint. {More recently, with the release of the LVK O4a data set, over 300 GW events have been reported, and by analyzing 142 of them while varying the population-model parameters of both binary black holes (BBHs) and binary neutron stars (BNSs), the LVK collaboration has obtained a $\sim 14\%$ constraint on $H_0$ \cite{LIGOScientific:2025jau}.} Therefore, the $H_0$ information uniquely provided by GW data enables a direct estimate of $\Omega_{\rm b}$ disentangled from $H_0$ in the Macquart relation, which offers new insight into resolving systematic effects in FRB cosmology.